spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/advanced-usage/using-a-custom-directory-structure.md

 ---

-By default files will be stored inside a directory that uses the `id` of it's `Media`-object as a name.
-Converted images will be stored inside a directory names conversions.
+By default files will be stored inside a directory that uses the `id` of its `Media`-object as a name.
+Converted images will be stored inside a directory named conversions.

 ```php
 media